mnaaseri/mnaaseri/README.md

 - 👋 Hi, I’m @mnaaseri
-- 👀 I’m interested in Python and Data Science
+- 👀 I’m interested in Python and AI
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning Python, Django and AI
-- 💞️ I’m looking to collaborate on NLP
+- 💞️ I’m looking to collaborate on Python, Django and AI
 - 📫  You can reach me on maryam.naaseri@gmail.com
 - this is my leetcode https://leetcode.com/maryam_naaseri/
 <!---